NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

    }

    server_config = {
-       "num_cycles": 30,  # total number of cycles (how many times global model is updated) "cycle_length": 60*60*24,  # max duration of the training cycle in seconds "max_diffs": 1,  # number of diffs to collect before updating global model "minimum_upload_speed": 0,
+       "num_cycles": 30,  # total number of cycles (how many times the global model is updated) "cycle_length": 60*60*24,  # max duration of the training cycle in seconds "max_diffs": 1,  # number of diffs to collect before updating global model "minimum_upload_speed": 0,